mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 ## Things I'd like to understand next

+I'm happy with my first few days with Nix and NixOS.
+I've just scratched the surface, so here are the things I'd like to learn about Nix next.

 ### Using VS Code Remote SSH on NixOS systems

 I do all of my development in VS Code over remote SSH.
 When I try remoting into my NixOS system from VS Code, the install fails.
-I'm assuming it's because for VS Code's remote SSH feature to work, VS Code has to install some type of server on the target system.
-VS Code probably doesn't know how to install its requirements on NixOS.
+VS Code has to install some type of server on the target system, and VS Code probably doesn't know how to install on NixOS.

 There's a [nixos-vscode-server](https://github.com/nix-community/nixos-vscode-server) git repo, and that's probably the solution I need.
-I haven't poked around with it yet.
+I haven't tried it yet.

-### How Nix works
+### How Nix's major concepts fit together

 I see words like "flakes" and "derivations," and I currently don't know what they mean.
 I don't understand Nix's language syntax, but it's enough like JavaScript and Python that I can fake my way through at this point.

 ### When does the determinism happen?

 When I see discussion of Nix, one of the top features I see mentioned is the fact that Nix is deterministic.

 So far, I don't get how it's deterministic.
 When I specified packages to install, I didn't specify an integrity hash, let alone a version number.
 If I ran the same Nix configuration a year from now, I assume I'd get a different system because it would install different versions of the `vim` and `curl` packages I specified.

-I assume there is a way of specifying package versions more precisely but I haven't learned it yet.
+I assume there is a way of specifying package versions more precisely, but I haven't learned it yet.

 ### Who am I trusting?